-Gompers Grows is a non-profit organization that educates children about food systems, the environment, and horticulture.
+Gompers Grows is a non-profit project that educates children about food systems, the environment, and horticulture.
 The organization is composed of three main groups: Farmer-Community Advisory Board, Teacher Advisory Board, and Gompers Grows Program Staff.
 Gompers Grows is located at Gompers Elementary School on the Northside of Madison.

 The enrichment activities are conducted in all classrooms grades 1-5 starting in late winter each year.
-Students explore the fundamentals of food systems by learning about topics such as historical local soil creation, decomposition, seed starting, phrenology, planting planning, food supply issues, food justice, community and food, food and labor, and community nutrition.
+Students explore the fundamentals of food systems by learning about topics such as historical local soil creation, decomposition, seed starting, phenology, planting planning, food supply issues, food justice, community and food, food and labor, and community nutrition.

 Gompers Elementary school is located in Madison, Wisconsin and is a part of the Madison Metropolitan School District.
 Gompers Elementary school is located need Cherokee Marsh and Troy Gardens, which provide local opportunities for observing landscape and agriculture.

 Gompers Elementary School is located in the Northside of Madison, where there has been a long history of community involvement in the food system.
 Many community members were employed by the Oscar Meyers plant which operated for 96 years in the community.
 Still to this day, the Northside Planning Committee prioritizes organizes people around food.
 Gompers Grows is a part of this long legacy of community organizing around food.

 Farmer-Community Advisory Board